Riverside Golf Club: Golf course

 The original golf course consisted of 3 holes and was expanded to 5 holes later during the 1893 season.
 A nine-hole course was laid out by founding members William A. Havemeyer, J.S.
 Driver, and Thomas C. Hannah in 1894.
-Between 1896 and 1897 the course was expanded and revised, but remained a nine-hole track, and became known as one of most beautiful and challenging in the west.
+Between 1896 and 1897 the course was expanded and revised, but remained a nine-hole track, and became known as one of the most beautiful and challenging in the west.
 As of 1901, the course played to a yardage of 3,217 yards with a bogey rating of 43.

 In the early 1900s many clubs expanded their golf courses to 18 holes but Riverside did not follow suit.
 This caused the club to fall off the map a bit in terms of prestige and notoriety as it remained a 9-hole course.
 In the late teens the club purchased additional land adjacent to its original property, on the opposite side (east) of the Des Plaines River.
 The club built a new clubhouse on the river bank of the newly acquired land.
 In 1917-1919 William Langford designed a new 18 hole course, reshaping Riverside as one of the top courses in the area.
 Riverside was possibly one of Langford's first architectural works as it is attributed only to him and not his later partnership known as "Langford and Moreau".

 During the 1980s the club secured an additional 25 acres of land east of the Des Plaines River and south of the rail line.
 Four new holes were added on this newly acquired tract which were designed by Dick Nugent and Associates.
 After these holes were completed 3 holes east of the clubhouse were removed and replaced by a practice facility and new 18th hole.
 The practice area and 18th hole were designed by Bob Lohmann.
 The course remained relatively unchanged during the 1990s through 2015.

 In 2015 Chicago based architect David Esler oversaw a renovation of the golf course.
 All bunkers were returned to the original Langford style with grass faces, trees were removed, tee boxes were added, and some greens were expanded.
 Green expansion and restoration projects have continued on a less invasive basis during the succeeding years.
 From the championship tees, the current course plays to a par of 71 at 6,735 yards and has a course rating/slope of 73.4/136.